ExperimentalConservation/Experimental-data/Clements et al. (2013) JAE/README.md

 ## Treatments

-There was a single temperature treatment (microcosms kept at either 15 or 20 degrees C.
+There was a single temperature treatment (microcosms kept at either 15 or 20 degrees C).

 ## Set up details